Gladys234/Ethical_Hacking_Lab/Lab2.md

-The three cyber attacks are;
+Some Major Cyber Attacks are;
 1) WannaCry Ransomware Attack (Unauthorized): The WannaCry attack was unauthorized because it exploited a Windows vulnerability without permission.
 Hackers encrypted users’ files and demanded ransom payments in Bitcoin, disrupting global systems.
 It was unethical as it caused widespread harm, data loss, and financial damage to innocent users and organizations.